 As Periodontology treats a great variety of diseases and conditions, the cost of treatment can vary as well.
 In the United States, the average periodontal treatment starts at a little under $700 and can reach beyond the $10,000 mark.
 As even the simplest and least costly procedure in periodontics can take a big chunk out of your finances, even with insurance coverage, we can provide you with a much more cost-efficient alternative to having periodontics done in your country.

 Our dental professionals are highly trained and certified by the some of the most prestigious dental schools in the U.S. and can provide you with all the periodontal care you require at a much lower cost.
-Periodontics in Costa Rica utilize the same cutting-edge technology as is used by periodontists in the U.S., U.K., and Europe, but are considerably less expensive.
+Periodontics in Costa Rica utilize the same cutting-edge technology as is used by periodontists in the U.S., Canada., and Europe, but are considerably less expensive.

 What is Periodontics?